TechGoku/beldex-python/docs/source/outputs.rst

 .. note:: Be aware that ed25519 cryptography used there is written in pure Python.
 Don't expect
         high efficiency there.
-If you plan a massive analysis of transactions, please check if using Monero source code wouldn't be better for you.
+If you plan a massive analysis of transactions, please check if using Beldex source code wouldn't be better for you.

 .. note:: Please make sure the wallet you provide has all existing subaddresses generated.
         If you run another copy of the wallet and use subaddresses, the wallet you pass to